kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 By using [volume snapshots feature](https://kubernetes.io/docs/concepts/storage/volume-snapshots/), users can provision volumes from snapshots.
-However, it only works for the `VolumeSnapshot` in the same namespace, therefore users can't provision a volume in one namespace from a `VolumeSnapshot` in the other namespace.
+However, it only works for the `VolumeSnapshot` in the same namespace, therefore users can't provision a persistent volume claim in one namespace from a `VolumeSnapshot` in the other namespace.
 On the other hand, as discussed in other KEP PRs (https://github.com/kubernetes/enhancements/pull/643, https://github.com/kubernetes/enhancements/pull/1112, and https://github.com/kubernetes/enhancements/pull/2849), there are use cases that require to share the `VolumeSnapshot` across namespaces.
 For such use cases, this KEP proposes a method for provisioning volumes from cross-namespace snapshots.